Isanaz/AFileForLearnCG/readme.md

+## Introduction

-this is projects for me to practice coding with openGL.
+this is a project for me to practice coding with openGL.

+## Environment：

+win 10